libp2p/specs/00-framework-01-maturity.md

 [`CODEOWNERS`](https://help.github.com/en/articles/about-code-owners) feature
 to enforce per-spec approval policies automatically.

+A `Working Draft` can be in either `Active` or `Terminated` status.

-## Stage 2: Candidate Recommendation
+### Level 2: Candidate Recommendation

-The changes requested by the specification are considered plausible and desirable.
+The changes proposed in the specification are considered plausible and desirable.

 The specification document itself is technically complete.
 It defines wire